sstrollo/jeysn/README.md

 - Decide on the API (function names, returns - wrapped vs exceptions) and release version 1.0

+- Note: trailing text after a complete JSON value is currently ignored (will add possibility to return trailing text in future, see streaming below)

 - Optionally allow some slack in the JSON input (misplaced commas, single quoted strings, barewords as names)